Business leaders see pain, seek opportunity in British EU exit

-The billionaire entrepreneur said his airline-through-finance group had canceled a “very big” deal since the vote which would have involved some 3,000 jobs.
+The billionaire entrepreneur said his airline-through-finance group had cancelled a “very big” deal since the vote which would have involved some 3,000 jobs.

 He also said some Chinese businesses were now reconsidering their business strategy in Britain.
 Several top economists, including at Goldman Sachs, say the referendum decision could trigger a recession within the year.